Vallas, Johnson and Garcia close fundraising gap with Lightfoot, new reports show

 Lightfoot started the quarter with $2.94 million in the bank, raised $1.49 million, but spent $3.01 million.
 She closed with $1.4 million in the bank.

 A former Chicago Public Schools CEO, Vallas started the fourth quarter with $852,080, raised $1.13 million and closed with $1.14 million.
-That’s even after Vallas spent $840,239 on TV ads hammering away on the violent crime he called “out of control.”
+That’s even after Vallas spent $840,239.
+In January, he started airing ads hammering away on the violent crime he called “out of control.”

 The Vallas campaign claims he has raked in $850,000 in additional contributions since Jan.
 1 and “maintains a cash on hand figure of nearly $1.5 million despite consistently spending more on television ads than any other mayoral challenger in recent weeks.”